 Can I Rebuild My Enamel?

-Now that you know the answer to the question, “What is tooth enamel?” you may also be wondering if you can bring back enamel once it’s lost.
+Now that you know what tooth enamel is, you may also be wondering if you can bring back enamel once it’s lost.
 Unfortunately, the answer is no. However, you can prevent further enamel loss with a regular oral care routine.
 Certain kinds of toothpaste strengthen weakened enamel and stop enamel loss.
 They can also help to neutralize the plaque bacteria around your gums, which can weaken the enamel in that area.
 Most toothpaste also contains fluoride, which can strengthen your enamel against acid.
 It’s also important to use floss and mouthwash to protect your enamel and teeth further.